LateefAdeleke/lateefadeleke.github.io/index.md

 ### Welcome!

-I am passionate about documenting and describing under-studied languages of West Africa, making data available in these languages for the community, language researchers, and Natural Language Processing.
+I am passionate about documenting and describing understudied languages of West Africa, making data available in these languages for the community, language researchers, and Natural Language Processing.

 My work spans **fieldwork, morphosyntax, tone**, and **deep-learning approaches** to language documentation.